mlucianoeze/hid-nx/README.md

     rpmbuild -ba ./hid-nx-kmod.spec
     rpmbuild -ba ./hid-nx-kmod-common.spec

 After these commands are complete, both rpm files will be placed in `~/rpmbuild/RPMS/`.
-You will need to install the `akmod` package and the `common` package together.
+You will need to install the `akmod` package and the `common` package together, as described above.

-Using `dnf`:

-    sudo dnf install path/to/akmod-hid-nx.rpm path/to/hid-nx-kmod-common.rpm

-Using `rpm-ostree`:

-    rpm-ostree install path/to/akmod-hid-nx.rpm path/to/hid-nx-kmod-common.rpm

 ### From source using DKMS